 - Ivation 70 pine Energy Star Dehumidifier

 Suck humidity out of large rooms with an evasion 70 pine Energy Star dehumidifier.
-The dehumidifier keep spaces up to 4,500 square feet cool and comfortable by removing 70 pints of moisture a day.
+The dehumidifier keeps spaces up to 4,500 square feet cool and comfortable by removing 70 pints of moisture a day.

-It uses an advanced filtration system and evaporation system that helps to prevent mold, mildew and structural cracking.
+It uses an advanced filtration system and evaporation system that helps to prevent mold, mildew, and structural cracking.
 The dehumidifier also safeguards those in your home against allergen minds and other asthma triggers.

-It has an easy to use LCD interface that lets you check the humidity stat, set your ideal levels, adjust fan speed, program the 24-hour timer and receive important filter and reservoir alerts.
-It also uniquely has multiple green features including energy saving auto-shut off mode, a timer and a cleaner bill and thus reusable filter.
+It has an easy-to-use LCD interface that lets you check the humidity stat, set your ideal levels, adjust fan speed, program the 24-hour timer, and receive important filter and reservoir alerts.
+It also uniquely has multiple green features including energy-saving auto-shutoff mode, a timer, and a cleaner bill and thus reusable filter.